 The schedule of change of RO membrane and filters that we have put out in the following paragraphs is for an average Indian household of around 4-6 family members.

-The general rule of pre-filters which includes the Sediment Filter and Carbon Filter is to change them every 6-12 months depending on how much water you purify.
-However this is just an average and to get the exact time to change them we need to look at filters individually.
+The other pre-filters which include the Sediment Filter and Carbon Filter should be changed every 6-12 months depending on how much water you purify and how good or bad the input water is.
+However, this is just an average and to get the exact time to change them we need to look at filters individually.